pnuehrenberg/vassi/docs/source/1_installation.rst

 Install from local directory
 ----------------------------

-If you want to explore our code examples and datasets, you may obtain the package from GitHub.
-You can then install it locally using pip:
+You can also first clone the package to have a local copy and then install it if you want to explore the code examples.

 .. code-block:: bash

     git clone https://github.com/pnuehrenberg/vassi.git
-    cd vassi
-    pip install .
+    pip install vassi/